adminneo-org/docker/README.md

 More information
 ----------------

-Source code and license information can be found on: https://github.com/adminneo-org/adminneo
+Source code and license information can be found on [GitGub pages](https://github.com/adminneo-org/adminneo).